-Press the Power button and hold it until “Slide to Power off displays”.
-Then, touch it and slide until you see the iPhone turns off.
-Next, hold the Power button and keep holding it for a few seconds.
+Press the Power button and hold it until “Slide to Power off displays.”
+Then, touch it and slide it until you see the iPhone turn off.
+Next, hold the Power button and hold it for a few seconds.
 When you see the Apple logo, the iPhone is On again.

 Clear your browser history

-Go to Settings, click on Safari and find Clear History and Website Data.
+Go to Settings, click Safari, and find Clear History and Website Data.
 Tap ‘Clear’.

 Erase all data and Restore from backup

-If all fails then this is the last resort.
+If all else fails, then this is our last resort.
 First, you need to erase all data.
-To do this,
+In order to do this,

-- Go to ‘Settings > General > Reset > Erase All Contents and Settings’
+- Go to ‘Settings > General > Reset > Erase All Content and Settings.

-This will reset your phone to how it was when it first arrived.
-Go through the Onscreen setup instructions and restore backup dated to when you weren’t having any problems.
+This will reset your phone to see how it was when it first arrived.
+Go through the Onscreen setup instructions and restore the backup dated to when you weren’t having any problems.

 Visit an Apple Store

-Seeking out professional help is never a bad idea if you can’t fix it by yourself.
+Seeking professional help is never a bad idea if you can’t fix it yourself.

-Hopefully, after following these steps your device will be now free of any malware and will work normally so you can enjoy you iOS experience to the fullest.
+Hopefully, after following these steps, your device will now be free of any malware and will work normally so you can enjoy your iOS experience to the fullest.